sst/guide/_chapters/setup-error-logging-in-serverless.md

 And promote the changes to production.

-Head over to the Seed console and hit **Promote to prod** once your changes are deployed to to dev.
+Head over to the Seed console and hit **Promote to prod** once your changes are deployed to dev.

 ![Promote error logging to prod in Seed](/assets/monitor-debug-errors/promote-error-logging-to-prod-in-seed.png)